-The physics programme here under the CBCS has the following core courses: mechanics, electricity & magnetism, waves & optics, thermal physics, digital systems & applications, elements of modern physics, analog systems & applications, quantum mechanics & applications, solid state physics, electromagnetic theory, statistical mechanics, and three semesters of mathematical physics.
-Each course has a corresponding lab; the labs corresponding to the mathematical physics courses cover computational methods.
-In addition, in the first year, there are compulsory ability enhancement courses in English and environmental science, and generic electives (GE) to be chosen from a range of programmes such as mathematics, chemistry and economics.
-In the second year, the students will be required to do two skill-based ability enhancement courses, in technical drawing and electrical circuits, and choose another round of generic electives.
-In the third year, the students will be required to choose four discipline-specific elective courses, such as in advanced theoretical physics, experimental methods, biological physics, astronomy & astrophysics, and embedded systems.
+The Physics programme here under the CBCS has the following core courses: Mechanics, Electricity & Magnetism, Waves & Optics, Thermal Physics, Digital Systems & Applications, Elements of Modern Physics, Analog Systems & Applications, Quantum Mechanics & Applications, Solid State Physics, Electromagnetic Theory, Statistical Mechanics, and three semesters of Mathematical Physics.
+Each course has a corresponding lab; the labs corresponding to the Mathematical Physics courses cover computational methods.
+In addition, in the first year, there are Compulsory Ability Enhancement courses in English and Environmental Science, and Generic Electives (GE) to be chosen from a range of programmes such as Mathematics, Chemistry, and Economics.
+In the second year, the students will be required to do two Skill-based Ability Enhancement courses, in Technical Drawing and Electrical Circuits, and choose another round of Generic Electives.
+In the third year, the students will be required to choose four discipline-specific elective courses, such as in Advanced Theoretical Physics, Experimental Methods, Biological Physics, Astronomy & Astrophysics, and embedded systems.
 Theory courses offer us the opportunity to explore the combination of mathematical and intuitive thinking.
-The Lab courses include the usual physics experiments, and in addition, electronics, microprocessors, and numerical methods.
+The Lab courses include the usual Physics experiments, and in addition, electronics, microprocessors, and numerical methods.
 The students are encouraged not just to perform experiments but also to connect them with theory, to carry out error analysis, and sometimes to design them too.
-The students also use required projects to explore areas outside the curriculum In keeping with Stephanian tradition, physics students also get rigorous personal attention from teachers, an important source of encouragement and guidance.
-We recently started a mentorship programme in which students in the third year guide and help their juniors, and it has been very well received!
-The department now has a Centre for Theoretical Physics, wherein undergraduates have the opportunity to do year-long projects.
-Two batches have completed their tenure successfully, and their experience has been intense and deeply formative.
-The department also has a Centre for Experimental Physics with similar goals.
+The students conduct required projects to explore areas outside the curriculum as well.
+In keeping with Stephanian tradition, physics students also get rigorous personal attention from teachers, an important source of encouragement and guidance.
+We recently started a mentorship programme in which third year students guide and help their juniors, and it has been very well received.
+The Department now has a Centre for Theoretical Physics, wherein undergraduates have the opportunity to do year-long projects.
+Three batches have completed their tenure successfully, and their experience has been intense and deeply formative.
+The Department also has a Centre for Experimental Physics with similar goals.
 The Stephanian physics experience also reaches beyond the College into the research institutes outside -IISc, IMSc, HRI, SINP, NCRA, JNCASR and others, wherein many of our students get a taste of real research through summer projects.
-Outside the classroom, we have the Physics Society which organizes Lecture Series such as Popli Memorial Lecture Series by a distinguished scientist and conduct Popli Memorial Aptitude test.
-The Society runs a forum called the Feynman Club at which students, old students, and visitors present their ideas and discoveries in physics.
-It has an Astronomy Club, which uses a couple of small telescopes to gaze at stars.
-It organizes trips to national labs and observatories (and hill stations!).
+Outside the classroom, we have the Physics Society which organizes lecture series such as Popli Memorial Lecture Series by a distinguished scientist and conducts Popli Memorial Aptitude test.
+The Society also runs a forum called the Feynman Club at which students, old students, and visitors present their ideas and discoveries in Physics.
+There is also an Astronomy Club, which uses a couple of small telescopes to gaze at stars.
+Trips to national labs and observatories (and hill stations!) are organised.

-At the end of three years at St Stephen's, students are better equipped, after the rigorous training, than most of the other fresh graduates.
-A significant number of our students get the opportunity to go for further studies at Cambridge, Harvard, Yale, Cornell Universities, the Bonn-Cologne Graduate School, IISc, TIFR, and UIUC, and go onto become scientists.
-The analytical skills learnt by our students prove useful also to those who move into fields like computer science, engineering, geophysics, economics, and finance.
-Those who wish to join BSc (Honours) Physics at Stephen's need to have done physics, chemistry, and mathematics at the higher secondary level.
+At the end of your three years of rigorous training at St. Stephen's College, students are better equipped than most of the other fresh graduates.
+A significant number of our students get the opportunity to go for further studies at Cambridge, Harvard, Yale, Cornell Universities, the Bonn- Cologne Graduate School, IISc, TIFR, and UIUC; preparing themselves to become scientists.
+The analytical skills learnt by our students prove useful also to those who move into fields like Computer Science, Engineering, Geophysics, Economics, and Finance.
+Those who wish to join B.Sc.
+(Honours) Physics at Stephen's need to have done Physics, Chemistry, and Mathematics at the higher secondary level.
 Familiarity with differentiation and integration is required, as all first-year courses are calculus-based.